 Anxiolytics, or anti-anxiety drugs, are a category of drugs used to prevent anxiety and treat anxiety related to several anxiety disorders.
 These drugs tend to work rather quickly and can be habit-forming.
 Because of this, they’re usually only prescribed for short-term use.
 They aren’t recommended for people with a history of substance misuse or addiction.

 Anxiolytics work by targeting key chemical messengers in the brain.
 This is thought to help decrease abnormal excitability.
 Some of the more frequently prescribed anxiolytics are benzodiazepines.
 These include:

 - clonazepam (Klonopin)

 - lorazepam (Ativan)

 Check with your doctor before you stop taking these drugs.
-If you stop taking anti-anxiety medications suddenly, you may develop withdrawal symptoms, including seizures.
-Your doctor can help you taper off slowly and safely.
+If you stop taking anxiolytics suddenly, you may develop withdrawal symptoms.
+These can include seizures.
+If you talk to your doctor, though, they can help you taper off the drug slowly and safely.

-Do not take more than prescribed.
-Overdose can result in coma or death.
+Don’t take more than you’ve been prescribed.
+An overdose of an anxiolytic drug can result in coma or death.

 Many types of anxiolytics help prevent anxiety and treat conditions related to anxiety.
 These drugs are primarily for short-term use.
 Long-term use can be associated with severe effects.
 Some anxiolytics can be addictive.
 Tell your doctor if you have a history of substance abuse.
 They may prescribe another treatment.
 If you’re interested in other options, read these tips for anxiety prevention.